 - These steaks are big.
 You might find that your skillet can only accommodate one steak at a time.
 If that’s the case, either use a cast-iron double-burner griddle, use two skillets, or cook the steaks one at a time and keep the cooked one in a warm (170°F) oven while you cook the second one.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently in the microwave, covered, at 50% power.
-You can also freeze the leftovers in freezer bags for up to three months, separating layers with wax paper.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them in the microwave, covered, at 50% power.
+You can also freeze the cooled leftovers in freezer bags for up to three months.

 Nutrition per Serving